ton-community/ton-docs/docs/v3/contribute/localization-program/how-it-works.md

 ![how it works](/img/localizationProgramGuideline/localization-program.png)

 The TownSquare Labs Localization Program comprises several key components.
-This chapter provides an overview of how the program operates, helping you understand its workings and how to use it effectively.
+This chapter provides an overview of how the localization operates, helping you understand how it works and how to use it effectively.

 Within this system, we integrate several applications to function seamlessly as a unified program: